Tanzeebul-Tamim/Fluffy-Friends-Server/README.md

 ## Live Server

-The server will be running on: https://toy-marketplace-server-puce-ten.vercel.app/
+The server is deployed on [this following URL](https://toy-marketplace-server-puce-ten.vercel.app/)

 ## Running the Application